Tuition and Fees Loading...

 Late Payment Fee

 If you do not meet the payment deadlines, you may be assessed a late payment fee.
 A $50 penalty will be charged to accounts with an outstanding balance of $250 or more.
 If you are unable to meet the payment deadlines, you should consult Financial Aid prior to the deadline.
-If you do not pay tuition and/or fees or make formal arrangements for a payment plan by the final fee payment due date, as outlined in the Guidelines for Academic Schedule, you may be withdrawn from your program and all courses.
+If you do not pay tuition and/or fees or make formal arrangements by the final fee payment due date, as outlined in the Guidelines for Academic Schedule, you may be withdrawn from your program and all courses.

 Withholding Academic Results and Credentials - Financial Holds